This team management skills course will:

 Great managers know how to spot what’s next on the horizon and prepare their people to handle workplace potholes, roadblocks, and changing expectations.
 This part of the course offers several techniques for methodically considering possibilities and thinking about “what if.”
 We will talk about the importance of scenario planning and how to help a team consider a variety of internal and external changes.

 Future Painting: Selling the Target

-For the time being, people work for people, and a manager’s abilities to sell ever-changing targets to their teams is an essential skill.
+For the time being, people work for people, and a manager’s ability to sell ever-changing targets to their teams is an essential skill.
 This part of the workshop focuses on the importance of clarity: how to articulate a vision, paint a picture of the future, and sell people on their place within a new order.
-During this segment, we’ll look at how reducing uncertainty can mitigate anxiety and quickly a team a sense of purpose.
+During this segment, we’ll look at how reducing uncertainty can mitigate anxiety and quickly give a team a sense of purpose.